Chess in Florida: South Florida

+In 1989, Antonis Loudaros founded the first chess program in Palm Beach County at Elbridge Gale Elementary School in Wellington.

 Hollywood was the site of the 86th annual US Open in 1985.
 Fort Lauderdale hosted the 105th US Open in 2004.

 In 2013, Franklin Academy Boynton Beach (FABB) opened as the largest charter school in Palm Beach County.
 One of the mandatory classes at the school is chess.
 The establishment of the campus was funded with help from tennis player Andre Agassi.
 During a chess class, Agassi asked students to explain the role of different chess pieces, including a pawn.
 Starting in the 2014–15 school year, FABB would host an annual grand prix series of tournaments.
 In April 2015, the FABB chess team sent four chess players to the 2015 Junior High School Nationals.
 That same month, the school's chess coach Steve Abrahams wrote an article in the Chess Life magazine encouraging other schools to begin chess clubs of their own.

 In September 2015, NM Jeff Haskel opened the Boca Chess Center.

+In 2016, Antonis Loudaros retired from the Palm Beach County School District and launched a chess program at The Greene School, a private school launched by billionaire Jeff Greene.
+Under Loudaros' direction, the school's chess team won seven consecutive district championships.

 Florida Atlantic University has a chess club that meets weekly.
 In March 2016, the University Press posted a Weekly Spotlight article about the club.
 As of the publishing of the article, the Boca Raton Chess Club would help host a weekly Swiss tournament on the FAU campus.

 In 2022, the FTX Crypto Cup esports chess tournament was hosted at the Eden Roc hotel in Miami Beach.
 This was a round-robin tournament where players would face a new opponent each day.
 Each match consisted of 4 rapid games, with blitz tiebreakers.
 Magnus Carlsen won first place with 16/21 points.

 On Chess Day 2022, the West Palm Beach Downtown Development Authority launched opened Fern Street Chess Park.
 One club that regularly plays in the park is West Palm Street Chess.

 In July 2024, Shama Yisrael became the first African-American woman to achieve the USCF National Master title.
 Yisrael achieved the title at the Pinecrest Independence Open, surpassing a USCF rating of 2200 after defeating Frank Castillo.

+In January 2026, Antonis Loudaros received a $2,000 grant from the USCF to promote chess to girls ages 5 to 11 around Palm Beach County.
+Regarding the grant, Loudaros told Palm Beach Daily News, "I see a void, and this grant can help attract more girls and young women to this project."

 Florida Keys

+Chess activity in the Florida Keys has generally been smaller and more community-based than in Florida’s larger metropolitan areas.
+The Florida Keys chess scene has included library chess clubs, youth programming, casual play, and occasional rated events.

 As of September 2009, the Caribbean Club in Key Largo had a free pool and chess night every Monday.